Dishonored Lady: Plot

 The next day, David returns early from his conference.
 Madeleine learns of the murder from the newspaper and realizes that she is in trouble, but the police soon arrive to arrest her.
 Madeleine's false identity becomes known, and David is aghast to hear of Madeleine's past, refusing to marry her.

 Madeleine is charged with the murder.
 During her trial, she seems catatonic, completely uninterested in the proceedings and refusing counsel.
 David takes the witness stand and is asked if he still loves her, and he replies affirmatively.
 Following this, Madeleine becomes a cooperating witness.
 Courtland's home safe and the theft are discovered, and David suspects that Garet may be hiding something.
 David confronts Garet and subdues him in a fight.
 Garet is arrested and confesses to the murder, and Madeleine is declared innocent.

-Madeleine leaves David a letter explaining that she can not marry him until she is sure that she can really be the person whom he had believed her to be.
+Madeleine leaves David a letter explaining that she cannot marry him until she is sure that she can really be the person whom he had believed her to be.
 While Madeleine is at the airport waiting for a plane, Dr. Caleb advises her that she is making a mistake by fleeing.
 David arrives just in time to grab Madeleine on the tarmac, and the plane departs without her as the two embrace.